Top 7 Video Advertising Trends of 2019

 Today’s abundance of video content creates an endless amount of competition for advertisers.
 Customers with the ability to watch virtually anything will only watch an ad if it is relevant, attention grabbing, and valuable.
 As a result, the amount of time people spend watching ads has declined across nearly every medium.
 Similar trends are leading brands to test short video ads that aim to beat the skip button and serve short attention spans.

 Short bumper ads present a creative challenge for marketers who must tell a brand story in under 15 seconds.
 The format calls for impactful content that can induce an immediate emotional response from a viewer.
+As such, creative video editing is imperative, and easy to use editors like Clipchamp Create are making editing easier than ever before.
 Below are two examples of prominent brands using humor, shock, and action to create compelling short and effective pre-roll ads.

 Concise video ads like these have started to become a staple in video-focused marketing.
 According to a study by Google, 90% of bumper ad campaigns boosted global ad recall by an average of 30%.
 It’s a safe prediction that more brands will jump on the trend this year.